 Students will be trained in the development of concept and design for promotional materials such as newspaper and magazine advertisements, posters, folders, letterheads, corporate symbols, brochures, booklets, preparation of art for printing, lettering and typography, photography, and electronic media.

 Graduates should qualify for employment opportunities with graphic design studios, advertising agencies, printing companies, department stores, a wide variety of manufacturing industries, newspapers, and businesses with in-house graphics operations.

-Upon successful completion of the Advertising and Graphic Design program, the student should be able to
+Upon successful completion of the Advertising & Graphic Design program, the student should be able to:

 - Utilize computer technology for principles of design development and production.

 - Demonstrate the ability to utilize knowledge of color theory.

 - Demonstrate concept development and illustration skills for promotional materials.